CMMC

 How does FedRAMP Moderate equivalency work for cloud services?

 DFARS 7012 paragraph (b)(2)(ii)(D) requires cloud services storing, processing, or transmitting Covered Defense Information to meet FedRAMP Moderate equivalency.
 The cleanest path is using a cloud service with an existing FedRAMP Moderate authorization.
-The harder path requires independent assessment of a non-FedRAMP cloud service against the FedRAMP Moderate baseline (325 controls from NIST SP 800-53 Rev 5).
+The harder path requires independent assessment of a non-FedRAMP cloud service against the FedRAMP Moderate Rev 5 baseline (approximately 323 controls drawn from NIST SP 800-53 Rev 5 with FedRAMP additions).
 A SOC 2 Type II report does not satisfy this requirement.

 What does subcontractor flow-down under paragraph (m) require?

-Paragraph (m) requires the prime contractor to include the substance of DFARS 7012 in subcontracts where Covered Defense Information will be stored, processed, or transmitted, regardless of subcontractor tier.
+Paragraph (m) requires the prime contractor to include the substance of DFARS 7012 in subcontracts that involve operationally critical support or in which subcontract performance will involve Covered Defense Information, regardless of subcontractor tier.
+“Operationally critical support” is defined in paragraph (a) as airlift, sealift, intermodal transportation, or logistical support essential to the mobilization, deployment, or sustainment of the Armed Forces in a contingency operation.
 The prime must determine whether the subcontractor performs operations subject to the clause and obtain confirmation.
 Subcontractors must rapidly report cyber incidents to the prime; the prime then reports to DoD within its 72-hour window.

 Does a CMMC Level 2 certification eliminate the 7012 cyber incident reporting requirement?